haydonryan/dell-fan-proxy/README.md

 Expanded the program to output on 6 separate PWM channels.
 Meaning we're getting close to doing some hardware testing.
 Calculated each fan at 100% uses 20W of power. - or 120W for the whole machine.

+Pin 20 and 21 for reading the fan tach - works by just wiring the signal pulled high directly in.

+I fixed a couple of bugs in the mapping code - it didn't work for a zero value.
+Not good, but oh well.
+Fixed at least.
+Should be ready to try the hardware for tomorrow in the server.

 # Possible improvements
 It would be much safer to map the fan speed returned to idrac from the detected speed of the fan, not the requested rpm.
 That way if a fan fails, then idrac will throw a fault.